HechenBao/Bao-DISC1-2022/BOLD-fMRI/README.md

-1_fMRI_process.R – Used to extract data from raw images, annotate ROIs, and measure cross correlation and partial correlation of different ROIs.
+1_fMRI_process.R – Used to extract data from raw images, annotate ROIs, measure cross correlation and partial correlation of different ROI-ROI, and compare them compare between groups.

 2_corr-value_plot.R – Used to generate correlation heatmaps for cross correlation and partial correlation matrixes.